-These no yeast cinnamon rolls are delicious cinnamon sugary, gooey, cinnamon rolls, that are quick and easy, and ready in less than an hour!
+These no yeast cinnamon rolls are delicious cinnamon sugar cinnamon rolls, that are quick and easy, and ready in less than an hour!
 Perfect for an easy, sweet breakfast!

 Do you love cinnamon rolls as much as I do?
-These no yeast cinnamon rolls are the perfect easy answer to your cinnamon roll cravings!
+These no yeast cinnamon rolls are the perfect easy answer to your cinnamon roll cravings, and fast!

-If you want cinnamon rolls without having to wait hours to enjoy them, or the idea of working with yeast terrifies you, then these cinnamon roll muffins are the perfect solution.
-These no yeast cinnamon rolls only take about one hour from start to finish – even including the baking time!
-And there is no yeast to worry about, and no dough proofing to wait on.
+If you want cinnamon rolls without having to wait a few hours to enjoy them, or if the idea of working with yeast freaks you out, then these cinnamon rolls are your perfect solution.
+These no yeast cinnamon rolls only take about 45 minutes from start to finish.
+That means they are in your mouth in less than an hour.

 How to make No Yeast Cinnamon Rolls?

-First you’ll mix together your dry ingredients, that means your flour, baking powder, salt, (1/4 cup sugar????) and cinnamon.
+1. First you’ll mix together your dry ingredients, that means your flour, sugar, baking powder, and salt.

 After those are all mixed together you’ll cut your butter into the flour mixture.
 I like to grate the butter with a cheese grater to make the pieces smaller and to help this process go smoother.
 Keep working the butter into the dough until it’s mixed well throughout and you have small pea sized clumps.

-Add in the milk and work it into the dough with a fork or spoon, using your hands as needed to get the dough fully incorporated together.
-Add a little more flour or milk as needed to help the dough get to a workable texture.
-Form the dough into a ball and let the dough rest for a few minutes.
+Add in the milk and work it into the dough with a fork or spoon, using your hands as needed to get the dough fully mixed.
+Then dump the dough onto a floured counter top and work it into a ball, adding more flour as needed.
+Let the dough rest for a couple minutes.

 - Grate the cold butter using a cheese grater to make it easier to cut the butter into the flour mixture.

-- Use a very sharp knife, or a piece of string to cut your cinnamon rolls into 12 equal pieces.
+- Use a very sharp knife, or a piece of string to cut your cinnamon rolls into equal slices.

-- Bake the cinnamon rolls up in a muffin tin to help them bake up taller, rather than wider, to give you gooey cinnamon roll in almost every bite!
+- Bake the cinnamon rolls up in a muffin tin to give them crunchier edges, the recipe as is makes about 8 cinnamon roll muffins.

 Cinnamon rolls are a must for Christmas morning, and this cinnamon roll recipe with no yeast is the perfect way to do it with hardly any stress or hassle.
 These rolls are best enjoyed warm!

 Looking for more Cinnamon Recipes?